IrohXu/IrohXu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Iroh Cao.
 I work as a machine learning engineer in the US during the day.
 At night, I am a senior research scientist at Shenzhen Children’s Hospital AI Lab.
 My goal is to apply newest self-supervised learning, computer vision algorithm in Autism spectrum disorder diagnosis and self-driving preception.
 Life goes on, work goes on.

+### 📫 Research Update
+I am happy to share our collaborative research paper "THMA: Tencent HD Map AI System for Creating HD Map Annotations" accepted to IAAI 2023 this year.
+I will go to AAAI 2023 to present our work.
+Welcome to participate AAAI 2023 in Washington, D.C and drink wine with me.
+Cheer!
+[THMA: Tencent HD Map AI System for Creating HD Map Annotations]([https://www.linkedin.com/in/irohxu](https://arxiv.org/abs/2212.11123)).

 ### ⚡️ A quick introduction